jorgemasgomez/TFM_JorgeMasGomez_MasterBioinf/README.md

 7. **Allelic effect analysis**
    Selected marker-trait associations are explored using genotype-specific phenotypic distributions.

+## `SupplementaryTables/`

+Folder containing the supplementary tables associated with the Master's Thesis:

+- `ST1`: Plant material, sample identifiers and inclusion status for phenotyping, genotyping and GWAS.
+- `ST2`: Number of individuals evaluated by trait type and environment.
+- `ST3`: Performance of nutritional trait prediction models.
+- `ST4`: Number of kernel and shell images processed by environment.
+- `ST5`: GWAS marker-trait association results.
+- `ST6`: Variant annotation summary.
+- `ST7`: Annotated variant records in VCF-like format.
+- `ST8`: Candidate genes located near significant GWAS markers, including functional annotations and Arabidopsis homolog information.

+Large supplementary tables, such as `ST8`, may also be provided as compressed files.

 ## Requirements

 The scripts are written in R and require several CRAN, Bioconductor and specialized packages, including: